ash322ash422/ai_projects/computer_vision/Yoga_with_AI/README.md

 # PROOF OF CONCEPT

 I am using python3.11.
-Package requirements for this project: mediapipe, scikit-learn
+Package requirements for this project: mediapipe, scikit-learn.
+You can run this by downlaoding step2_yoga_pose_detection_correction_video.py,

 # step1: